Does Milk Get Moldy And Is It Safe To Drink?

 What is the orange fungus in milk?

-There are many strains of mold that can become orange in color, but the most commonly found growing on dairy products is Aleuria Aurantia.
+Many strains of mold can become orange in color, but the most commonly found growing on dairy products is Aleuria AurantiaOpens in a new tab..

 This strain has an orange color, but its most noticeable characteristic is its texture which resembles an orange peel.